clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

 ## Experiment One: Create a Categorical Color Palette From a Single Hue

 The first thing I tried was creating a categorical color palette from a single hue.
-Again, because the LCH color model maintains a perceptual level of lightness across hues, my thinking was to keep the chroma and lightness value from our original color swatch while shifting the hue value by a consistent value to create new colors.
-Each of our new colors should look similar to our original color because they share the same chroma and lightness.
+Again, because the LCH color model maintains a perceptual level of lightness across hues, my thinking was to keep the chroma and lightness values from our original color swatch while incrementing the hue value by a constant number of degrees to create new colors.
+When using this method each of our new colors should look similar to our original color because they share the same chroma and lightness.

-Starting with a single color, say `#f97f00`, a vibrant orange (which happens to be the accent color for this website's theme in dark mode):
+Starting with a single color, say `#f97f00`, a vibrant orange (which happens to be the accent color for this website's theme in dark mode...

 <!-- NOTE: not using colorSwatchFigure because of the use of <code> in <figcaption> -->
 <figure class="swatch-container">